 Characteristics and Influences of Abstract Expressionism

-A great contradiction of Abstract Expressionism was that the roots of the movement actually lay within figurative painting, which was popularized throughout the 1930s.
-These artists all felt the effects of the Great Depression, with their painting styles maturing after being influenced by both the Social Realism and the Regionalist movements.
+Many scholars believe that it was the American exposure to European modern art and assimilation that propelled the advancement of American Modern art itself.
+A great contradiction of Abstract Expressionism was that the roots of the movement were actually rooted within figurative painting, which was popularized throughout the 1930s.
+These artists all felt the effects of the Great Depression, with their painting styles maturing after their exposure to Social Realism and the Regionalist movements.

-Due to these experiences, most of the artists working during that time would later go on to be classified as Abstract Expressionists based on the characteristics that were displayed in their artworks.
+Due to these experiences, most artists working during that time would later go on to be classified as Abstract Expressionists based on the characteristics that were displayed in their artworks.

-After World War Two, the resulting political climate did not put up with the social protests that were expressed by artists within Social Realism.
-Already beginning to rise during the war, Abstract Expressionism eventually took over as the prevalent art movement in America, with artworks being showcased at different art galleries in New York in the early 1940s.
-This post-war era was a time where art was censored in America, but as the subject matter became more abstract, art was considered to be non-political and thus acceptable.
+After World War II, the resulting political climate did not put up with the social protests that were expressed by artists within Social Realism.
+Abstract Expressionism eventually took over as the prevalent art movement in America, with artworks being showcased at different art galleries in New York in the early 1940s.
+This post-war era was a time when art was censored in America but as the subjects of Abstract Expressionism became more abstract, art was considered to be non-political, and thus, acceptable.

-During the 1930s and 1940s, many European Modernists began to flee the onset of the Nazis and escaped to New York to avoid the political upheaval and war that had broken out.
-Many of the artists who arrived in America brought with them the ideas and practices of European Modernism, with these artists proving to be invaluable assets to the subsequent artistic developments that would later occur.
-An influential artist who did this was Hans Hofmann, who founded the Hans Hofmann School of Fine Arts that trained many prominent artists.
+During the 1930s and 1940s, many European Modernists began to flee their home countries due to the Nazis’ invasion and escaped to New York to avoid the political upheaval and war that ensued.
+Many artists who arrived in America brought with them the ideas and practices of European Modernism and proved to be invaluable assets to the subsequent artistic developments that would later occur.
+Hans Hofmann was an influential painter and educator, who founded the Hans Hofmann School of Fine Arts, where he trained many prominent artists.

-American artists were taught about the many European artistic techniques, such as the formal inventions of Cubism and the automatism and psychological foundations that upheld Surrealism.
-The Abstract Expressionists became profoundly impacted by the idea of exploring the unconscious and existential philosophies.
-Thus, this influx of creative activity within New York meant that American artists slowly became much more knowledgeable about modern European art trends.
+American artists were taught about the many European artistic techniques, such as the formal inventions of Cubism and the automatism and psychological foundations that shaped Surrealism.
+The Abstract Expressionists were profoundly impacted by the idea of exploring the unconscious and existential philosophies.
+Thus, this influx of creative activity within New York meant that American artists slowly became more knowledgeable about modern European art trends.

-Abstract Expressionism existed as the appropriate movement at the time for artists to depict some of the inhumanity that was experienced.
+Abstract Expressionism existed as the appropriate movement at the time for artists to depict the inhumanity that was experienced in war.

-Artists and other creatives were left to become apprehensive at the development of war, even in integrated and cultural areas like New York where free thought and rationalism had always thrived.
-This paranoia was then represented in the Abstract Expressionist style that emerged, as the artworks created fitted in with the post-war atmosphere of shock and distress that had gripped society.
+Artists and other creatives were left to become apprehensive at the development of war, even in integrated and cultural areas like New York, where free thought and rationalism thrived.
+This paranoia was then represented in the Abstract Expressionist style that emerged, as the artworks that were produced matched the post-war atmosphere of shock and distress that had gripped society.

 Philip Guston sketching a mural for the WPA Federal Art Project in 1939, photographed by David Robbins; Archives of American Art, Public domain, via Wikimedia Commons

-This ultimately allowed the movement to evolve into what it is known as today, as the careful curation and respect for the artworks of the founding artists of Abstract Expressionism allowed them to still be in existence today.
+This ultimately allowed the movement to evolve into what it is known as today.
+Through the careful curation and respect for the artworks produced by the founding artists of Abstract Expressionism, the movement is preserved.

 An important predecessor of the Abstract Expressionism art movement was Surrealism, which emphasized impulsive, automatic, and unconscious creation.
 Despite American artists displaying an unease with the blatant Freudian symbolism that was present in the Surrealist movement, they were still inspired by the great interest that was shown in the unconscious.
-Surrealism also centered around ideas of primitivism and mythology, with the impact that psychiatrist Carl Jung had on recurring motifs being present in Abstract Expressionism.
+Surrealism also centered around ideas of Primitivism and mythology, including the teachings of psychiatrist Carl Jung and his impact on recurring motifs, which were integrated into Abstract Expressionism art.

 Before he started experimenting with his iconic drip paintings, Jackson Pollock displayed a great interest in primordial themes, which appeared often in his earlier works.
 A notable artwork that Pollock painted in 1943, She-Wolf, was said to be based on the myth of the city of Rome’s birth, which demonstrated the influence that mythology had on his art at the time.
 The prominence of mythology and psychological ideas in artworks was also displayed by artist Adolph Gottlieb, who frequently included archetypal symbolism in his paintings.

-The Action painters were more focused on the physical act of painting as opposed to what they were trying to depict.
-This process often involved artists splashing and dripping paint onto their canvases, as well as the rough and gestural brushstrokes that appeared from a lack of meticulously applying the paint.
-Due to these techniques, paintings that were created using the Action Painting style became entirely non-objective and tumultuous.
+The action painters were more focused on the physical act of painting as opposed to what they were trying to depict.
+This process often involved artists splashing and dripping paint onto their canvases, as well as the rough and gestural brushstrokes.
+Paintings that were created using the action painting technique became entirely non-objective and tumultuous.

-Despite seeming simple, the colors used were typically complex and made up of multiple hues, which added to the depth and sincerity that was present in the artworks of this period.
+Despite seeming simple, the colors used were typically complex and made up of multiple hues, which added to the depth and sincerity present in the artworks of this period.

 Central Park at Dusk (between 1936 and 1942) by Arshile Gorky; Arshile Gorky, Public domain, via Wikimedia Commons